 Spotted in Scotland in a Skirt

 When my friends, Dorothy and Ricky, invited me to visit them in Edinburgh, Scotland, on my way back from Laos and Thailand, I jumped at the chance.
 I am, after all, part Scottish.
 My mother was a MacDonald, a lineage that hearkens back to the days of the famed MacDonald-Campbell feud.
 The clash between these two ancient Celtic houses lasted for hundreds of years and still evokes strong sentiments in the Scottish Highlands.
-According to the website Heart ‘o Scotland:
+I found this paragraph on some obscure site about Scotland:

 “Clan Donald traces its roots to the great 12th century Gaelic-Norse warrior king, Somerled.
 His name meant “summer wanderer” and was the name given to the Vikings, who at that time controlled much of the western Isles.”

 That explains a lot.
 It seems I owe my vagabond nature to old king Somrled.
 Praise be to my Celtic genes.

 My whirlwind tour of Scotland began with tickets to the cultural extravaganza, “Taste of Scotland,” an evening of Scottish music, costume, bagpipes, fiddles, dance and food in the historic Prestonfield House.
 Earlier in the day Dorothy had perused the contents of my backpack and shook her head.
 My raggedy khakis simply would not do for the gala evening.
 She dragged me into her closet and dolled me up from head to toe, right down to purse and shoes.